Afterlife: Ancient Greek and Roman religions

 Some heroes of Greek legend are allowed to visit the underworld.
 The Romans had a similar belief system about the afterlife, with Hades becoming known as Pluto.
-In the ancient Greek myth about the Labours of Heracles, the hero Heracles had to travel to the underworld to capture Cerberus, the three-headed guard dog, as one of his tasks.
+In the Ancient Greek myth about the Labours of Heracles, the hero Heracles had to travel to the underworld to capture Cerberus, the three-headed guard dog, as one of his tasks.

-In Dream of Scipio, Cicero describes what seems to be an out of body experience, of the soul traveling high above the Earth, looking down at the small planet, from far away.
+In Dream of Scipio, Cicero describes what seems to be an out-of-body experience of the soul traveling high above the Earth, looking down at the small planet from far away.

 In Book VI of Virgil's Aeneid, the hero, Aeneas, travels to the underworld to see his father.
 By the River Styx, he sees the souls of those not given a proper burial, forced to wait by the river until someone buries them.
-While down there, along with the dead, he is shown the place where the wrongly convicted reside, the fields of sorrow where those who committed suicide and now regret it reside, including Aeneas' former lover, the warriors and shades, Tartarus (where the titans and powerful non-mortal enemies of the Olympians reside) where he can hear the groans of the imprisoned, the palace of Pluto, and the fields of Elysium where the descendants of the divine and bravest heroes reside.
+While down there, along with the dead, he is shown the place where the wrongly convicted reside, the fields of sorrow where those who committed suicide and now regret it reside, including Aeneas' former lover, the warriors and shades, Tartarus (where the Titans and powerful non-mortal enemies of the Olympians reside) where he can hear the groans of the imprisoned, the palace of Pluto, and the fields of Elysium where the descendants of the divine and bravest heroes reside.
 He sees the river of forgetfulness, Lethe, which the dead must drink to forget their life and begin anew.
 Lastly, his father shows him all of the future heroes of Rome who will live if Aeneas fulfills his destiny in founding the city.

-Other eschatological views populate the ancient-Greek worldview.
-For instance, Plato argued for reincarnation in several dialogues, including the Timaeus.
+Other eschatological views populate the Ancient Greek worldview; for instance, Plato argued for reincarnation in several dialogues, including the Timaeus.

 Norse religion

-The Poetic and Prose Eddas, the oldest sources for information on the Norse concept of the afterlife, vary in their description of the several realms that are described as falling under this topic.
+The Poetic and Prose Eddass, the oldest sources for information on the Norse concept of the afterlife, vary in their description of the several realms that are described as falling under this topic.
 The most well-known are: